k8s-installer/k8s-installer/ansible/roles/container-engine/containerd/README.md

 # containerd role

-containerd をインストール、有効化します。
+Installs containerd and enable it.

-RHEL/CentOS 8 向けです。
+For RHEL/CentOS 8.